 Lovers of traditional or farmhouse Christmas decor ideas might want to hark back to holidays past with an old school approach – if that’s not leaving it too late.
 ‘Traditionally, festive decorations were put up on the afternoon of Christmas Eve, however, in recent years many have embraced the excitement of Christmas, decorating as soon as Halloween ends on October 31, or after Thanksgiving which falls on the fourth Thursday of November.’

 ‘Personally I like to put our decorations up two weeks before Christmas,’ says Juliette Thomas, founder of Juliette’s Interiors.

 How early is too early to put up Christmas decorations?

 ‘Decorating the home for Christmas is a personal choice,’ says Juliette Thomas.
 ‘There have been lots of early posts on Instagram of influencers and celebrities putting their Christmas decorations up in November.’

 ‘Having said this, I like to wait until the middle of December to put my decorations up.
 I always opt for a real tree and don’t like to let this get too dry and have needles scattered around the home, but of course, the choice is up to you.’

-‘It’s never too early to decorate your home for Christmas,’ says Paul Deckland, Buying Director at The Cotswold Company.
-Starting subtly in areas such as Christmas fireplace decor is a great way to gradually introduce festivities.
+‘It’s never too early to decorate your home for Christmas,’ says Paul Deckland, buying director at The Cotswold Company.
+Starting subtly with Christmas window decor ideas or in other specific areas is a great way to gradually introduce festivities.